What is Depreciation?

 Accumulated depreciation is the total depreciation of the fixed asset accumulated up to a specified time.

-Example: On April 1, 2012, company X purchased an equipment for Rs.
+Example: On April 1, 2012, company X purchased a piece of equipment for Rs.
 100,000.
 This is expected to have 5 useful life years.
 The salvage value is Rs.
 14,000.
-Company X considers depreciation expense for the nearest whole month.
+Company X considers depreciation expenses for the nearest whole month.
 Calculate the depreciation expenses for 2012, 2013, 2014 using a declining balance method.

 Useful life = 5